top of page

 Hardee Help Center provides several days of food

 per eligible assistance.
 In addition to assortment of non-perishable items, families receive meat.
-When available vouchers for produce, dairy, and bread are provided.

 Resource Information